RendijsSmukulis/codevoid.io/content/wip-serverless-reddit-crawler-python-lambda.md

 available modules: https://gist.github.com/gene1wood/4a052f39490fae00e0c3

+1. create SNS topic
+2. create policy to read from and delete from sqs and write to sns, and create a lambda role
 1. Link to getting a key for reddit dev access
 2. pip install praw
+2. Creating a Deployment Package
 3. get the link out of SNS event & log
 4. PRAW get top links, log, filter out anything that's not imgur or reddit images
 5. send each link to sqs

-- Why SQS not SNS???
+- Why SNS not SQS???